 - Ensure that food is not left in the cooking compartment for too long as it may spoil. - It is not possible to start every type of heating with a start delay. - 1.
 Slide food into the cooking compartment on a suitable accessory and close the appliance door. - 2.
 Touch the 1 touch button. - 3.
 Set the type of heating and temperature. - 4.
-Touch the 5 touch button.

-The time-setting options are shown on the display. - 5.
-Select the cooking time using the > button. - Use the

-✓ button to navigate to the "→ Ready at" line.

-- 7. Select the end time using the button.

-- 8. Touch the || touch button.

-The appliance waits until the appropriate time to start the operation.
+Touch the 🕒 touch button. - The time-setting options are shown on the display.5.
+Select the cooking time using the > button. - 6.
+Use the ∽ button to navigate to the "→ Ready at" line. - 7.
+Select the end time using the $\rangle$ button. - Touch the ▷|| touch button.
+The appliance waits until the appropriate - The appliance waits until the appropriate time to start the operation.

 As soon as the end time has passed, a signal sounds and the appliance stops the operation automatically.
-To cancel the signal tone, touch the 1 touch button.
+To cancel the signal tone, touch the 🕑 touch button.